DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

    ```

 2. Run the solution and open the **UploadingFiles/UploadControl.aspx** page.

 3. Upload the **\App_Data\TestData\Malicious.aspx** file.

 4. Visit the following URL to execute the uploaded file on the server: **/UploadingFiles/Images/Malicious.aspx**

-To mitigate this vulnerability, do the following:
+To mitigate this risk, you must:

 1. Initialize the [`AllowedFileExtensions`](http://help.devexpress.com/#AspNet/DevExpressWebUploadControlValidationSettings_AllowedFileExtensionstopic) setting with a list of allowed file extensions.
-The server will then validate the type of the uploaded file:
+The server will then validate uploaded file type:

 ```aspx
 <ValidationSettings AllowedFileExtensions=".jpg, .png">
 </ValidationSettings>
 ```

-2. Disable file execution in the upload folder ([relevant StackOverflow question](https://stackoverflow.com/questions/3776847/how-to-restrict-folder-access-in-asp-net)):
+2. Disable file execution within the upload folder ([see relevant StackOverflow question](https://stackoverflow.com/questions/3776847/how-to-restrict-folder-access-in-asp-net)):

 ```aspx
   <location path="UploadingFiles/Images">